nikomatsakis/babysteps/source/_posts/2016-10-24-supporting-blanket-impls-in-specialization.markdown

 intuitive than the current rule.

-This predicate allows for a number of scenarios that the current specialization rule excludes, but which we wanted initially:

-- Adding an impl of a supertrait in terms of a subtrait backwards compatibly:
+This predicate allows for a number of scenarios that the current specialization rule excludes, but which we wanted initially.
+The ones I have considered mostly fall into the category of adding an impl of a supertrait in terms of a subtrait backwards compatibly:
-  - all items in this new blanket impl must be default

   - `impl<T: Copy> Clone for T { ... }`
   - `impl<T: Eq> PartialEq for T { ... }`
   - `impl<T: Ord> PartialOrd for T { ... }`
-- Ergonomic impls that seek to "tile the space" for conversions:
-  - notably, `impl<T> AsRef<T> for T`
-  - others?

-**Especially if combined with the intersection impls, the specializaton system becomes very expressive indeed.** (I'd be interested to hear about other cases where the coherence rules were limiting that may be affected by specializaton, so we can see how they fare.)
+If we combine with intersection impls, we can also accommodate the `AsRef` impl, and also get better support for having overlapping blanket impls.
+I'd be interested to hear about other cases where the coherence rules were limiting that may be affected by specializaton, so we can see how they fare.

 **One sour note has to do with negative reasoning.** Specialization based on where clauses (orthogonally from the changes in this RFC, in